syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ## How to customize Orthogonal Segment Thumb Shape and Style

 The [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) connector supports an arbitrary number of segments between its source and target points.
-By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a rhombus shape in grey color.
+By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a rhombus shape in Grey color.
 You can customize the appearance of these segments using the SegmentThumbSettings property.
 This property allows you to choose from several predefined shapes and customize their styles.
-Shapes can be changed only when the InheritSegmentThumbShape enum is added to connector constriants.
+Shapes can be changed only when the InheritSegmentThumbShape enum is added to connector constraints.
 The following predefined shapes are provided:

 | Shape name | Shape |
 |-------- | -------- |